Table of Contents

 For a more in-depth explanation, you can read the following article.

-When should you buy a 3D printer?
+When should you buy a 3D printer and when should you outsource 3D printing?

 Is the printing done at home?
 In a separate workroom or not?
 Is there ventilation in the room?